awlondon/d9l294il0oqy-dqr3/finance/phoenix-flagship-spine.md

-# Co.work.play Café — Phoenix Flagship Model Spine (v2)
+# Co.work.PLAY Café — Phoenix Flagship Model Spine (v2)

 This document narrates the Phoenix flagship economics and timeline in terms that align with the canonical finance models in:
 - `phoenix-flagship-model.csv`